 - Weekly lab work.
-Monitoring my IGA and IGG blood markers to look for thyroid problems, allergies, and checking for Crohn’s and colitis.
+Monitoring my immunoglobulin blood markers to look for thyroid problems, allergies, and checking for Crohn’s and colitis.

-- Sports doctors, chiropractors, and physios for my achy joints.
+- Sports doctors, chiropractors, and physiotherapists for my achy joints.

 - Neurologists.
 To check my nervous system and figure out the tingling in my hands and feet.